 Field Attribute name Description Target region name AOR The name of an active CICS system, acting as a target region, to which the workload is associated.
 Coupling Facility update count CFUPDCNT This is the number of update calls that the RS Server has made to the z/OS Coupling Facility for this target region.
 This value is reset to zero whenever the RS Server or the CICS region is started.
-Target region contact status CON_STATUS The status of the connection between the routing region and the CMAS.
-Values are: LOSTCON - The connection between the routing region and the CMASs has been lost.
-N_A - The connection between the routing region and the CMASes managing the workload is available.
-RTA event active EVENTS This is the indicator of an outstanding RTA event that is associated with the current workload for the current region.
+Target region contact status CON_STATUS The status of the connection between the target region and the CMAS.
+Values are: LOSTCON - The connection between the target region and the CMASs has been lost.
+N_A - The connection between the target region and the CMASes managing the workload is available.
+CICSPlex SM version CPSMVER This is the CICSPlex SM version of the target region.
+RTA event active EVENTS This is the indicator of an outstanding RTA event for the current region, that is associated with the TRANGRP in the current workload which manages a specific transaction.
 This value may vary for each workload that targets the current region, and will cause corresponding variations of the routing weight for that region.
 Region is dumping HLTHDUMP This indicates whether the routing target is currently issuing a transaction or system dump.

-Field Attribute name Description Region is at MAXTASKS HLTHMAXT This indicates whether the routing target is currently running at a task rate that has reached its maximum tasks threshold.
+Region is at MAXTASKS HLTHMAXT This indicates whether the routing target is currently running at a task rate that has reached its maximum tasks threshold.
+MAS non responsive HLTHNRM This field indicates the routing target is non responsive at the current time.
 Short on storage HLTHSOS This field indicates the SOS status of this routing target at the current time.
 Note that a CICS region can change from being in and out of SOS status very rapidly.
 Region has stalled HLTHSTALL This indicates whether the routing target is in a stall condition.
 If the region is stalled, use the Active task views to determine which tasks are suspended, and determine why.
 Note: Stall here means a task has been waiting for the same resource for a specific time.
 Maximum task count for region MAXTASKS This is the defined maximum number of active tasks that may concurrently execute in this routing target.

-Optimization status OWSTATE This field reports the status of the current target region for the optimized workload routing function.
+I Field Attribute name Description Optimization status OWSTATE This field reports the status of the current target region for the optimized workload routing function.
 The possible values are: ACTIVE This target region is executing in an optimized workload state.
 INACTIVE This region is capable of executing in an optimized workload state, however, it is not currently optimized for one or more of the following reasons: The region has no connection to an RS server The region is connected to an RS server, however, the server has not been able to connect to the z/OS coupling facility The optimised workload routing function is DISABLED for the current target region The RS server update frequency value for this region is 0, which means that the optimization capabilities for this region are not enabled N_A The target region is not configured to provide optimized workload management.
-Only non optimized WLM routing decisions can be made.
-If the CMAS that your WUI is using is not connected to a Region Status (RS) server, the optimization status for remote regions will not be updated and defaults to INACTIVE.
-Where this situation occurs, either connect all reporting CMASs to the RS server or use the Active target
+Only non optimized WLM routing decisions can be made. connected to a Region Status (RS) server, the optimization status for remote regions will not be updated and defaults to INACTIVE.
+Where this situation occurs, either connect all reporting CMASs to the RS server or use the Active target regions view to check the optimization state.